elementor/elementor-developers-docs/src/hooks/widget-skins.md

 #### Example

-Let's add a custom skin for the Google Maps widget.
+Let's add a custom skin to the Google Maps widget.

 ```php
 /**